 Accelerating research by improving the availability of materials is a core part of our mission.
 In no situation is this more true than the current global pandemic in which scientists race to find vaccines, therapeutics, and other treatments to stem the spread of COVID-19.
-That’s why we’re proud to be working with Ginkgo Bioworks to synthesize and share SARS-CoV-2 plasmids to help academic and industrial labs accelerate research and to help find a faster solution to the COVID-19 pandemic.
-By the time the project is complete, Ginkgo will have synthesized approximately 3,000 constructs to support SARS-CoV-2 research.
+That’s why we’re proud to be working with Ginkgo Bioworks to synthesize and share over 1,850 SARS-CoV-2 plasmids to help academic and industrial labs accelerate research and to help find a faster solution to the COVID-19 pandemic.

 Though we’ve confirmed the expected features and sequences in each plasmid, none of these constructs have been functionally tested by Ginkgo Bioworks or Addgene.
 If you used plasmids from this collection in your experiments and published your data, please fill out this form and we’ll add your citation to the plasmid page on our website.
 Contributing your results helps other researchers using these plasmids and will give your research more visibility.